 Listen back to our latest series of nature talks with Aengus from NatureNorthWest in conversation with John Breslin at Highland radio.
 We discuss the topics mentioned and answer listeners questions about seasonal nature topics.
 Click on the dates below to listen back.
-Next nature talk is on Monday the 22nd of February at 12.30 on Highland Radio.
+Latest talk was on our birds and the new published red list.
+Click here to hear.